oddbird/oddleventy/content/blog/2023/components.md

 from Django templates to Handlebars,
 Twig, Jinja & Nunjucks,
 Vue, Svelte, Liquid, etc.
-It seems to me like these quick templates with shadow DOM can generate a rough equivalent of the most basic use-cases.
+It seems to me like these quick web component templates with shadow DOM can generate a rough equivalent of the most basic template language use-cases.
 You get some amount of progressive enhancement if you set it up right, and you get CSS encapsulation for free, even if you don't love how that works.
-But I also find it challenging to get the slots and parts set up with necessary styling.
+But I also find it challenging to get the slots and parts set up correctly for styling.
 That may just be inexperience.

 And then I wonder,